hashicorp/terraform-website/content/source/docs/enterprise/api/modules.html.md

 └── main.tf
 ```

-This can be package in an archive format by running `tar zcvf module.tar.gz *` in the module's directory.
+This can be packaged in an archive format by running `tar zcvf module.tar.gz *` in the module's directory.

 ```
 ~$ cd terraform-null-test